 Most part of the funding comes from donors who make monthly contributions.
 We also receive support from professional councils, universities, and associations interested in sustainable development.
-In the last two years, for each dollar that financed the EWB-Ar structure, five dollars for project resources were generated.
 For each project, different sources of funding are used.

 10. Does EWB-Ar receive donations from private companies?

 There are some companies that make specific contributions for the projects.
-Some of these companies provide construction profiles and electric materials for the construction of the projects; some others provide the place to stockpiling materials or they contribute with expenses and insurance for the volunteers’ travel.
+Some of these companies provide construction profiles and electric materials for the construction of the projects; some others provide the place for stockpiling materials or they contribute with expenses and insurance for the volunteers.

 11. ¿What type of projects do you carry out?

-12. In which part of the country do you work?
+12. In which part of the country does EWB-Ar work?

-Currently, EWB-Ar has projects in 5 provinces: Santiago del Estero, Chaco, Buenos Aires, Córdoba, Tierra del Fuego and the Autonomous City of Buenos Aires.
-We are always looking forward to being able to build an even widen our network.
+Currently, EWB-Ar has projects in 5 provinces: Santiago del Estero, Buenos Aires, Córdoba, Chubut and the Autonomous City of Buenos Aires.
+We are always looking forward to being able to build an even wider network.
 We work in isolated rural areas, farms, slums and urban settlements.

 13. What projects do you prioritize?
 Why?

-EWB-Ar prioritizes projects that target communities in vulnerability position, where there is also a process of community development in progress with referrals ready to commit to the project.
-It is important that the community gets involved in the design and implementation of the project, so that it is truly sustainable.
+EWB-Ar prioritizes projects that target communities which are socially deprived, where there is also a process of community development in progress with referrals ready to commit to the project.
+It is important that the community gets involved in the design and implementation of the project, in order to be truly sustainable.